ibm-cloud-docs/openshift/telemetry.md

     ```
     {: pre}

 2. Get the pull secret located in the `openshift-config` namespace.
-Note that this command extracts the data from the secret, base64 decodes it, and then outputs the info into a file.
+Note that this command extracts the data from the secret, base64 decodes it, and then outputs the information into a file.
     ```sh
     oc get secrets pull-secret -n openshift-config -o template='{{index .data ".dockerconfigjson"}}' | base64 -d > pull-secret.json
     ```